Understanding the Electric Car Market

 There are many different benefits that EV owners can enjoy, such as:

-- Purchasing incentives—In addition to the reduced daily costs that EV owners enjoy, there are also other financial incentives for purchasing one of these cars, such as the government’s Plug-in Car Grant.
-This programme provides a £3,000 grant to those who purchase a pure EV that costs less than £50,000.
+- Purchasing incentives – In addition to the reduced daily costs that EV owners enjoy, there are also other financial incentives for purchasing one of these cars, such as the government’s Plug-in Car Grant.
+This programme provides a £3,000 grant to those who purchase a pure EV that costs less than £50,0000.
 Additionally, EV customers may be privy to favourable finance rates or free wall box charger installations as a further reward for committing to the purchase.

-- Tax benefits—EVs that cost less than £40,000 may also qualify for free road tax.
+- Tax benefits – EVs that cost less than £40,000 may also qualify for free road tax.
 Cars that exceed that price will be subject to a £340 a year tax for five years, but will become exempt afterwards.
-In addition, employers who use EVs can avoid any Benefit In Kind (BIK) company car tax.
-Comparatively, petrol and diesel vehicles may garner a 23 per cent and 27 per cent tax rate, respectively.
+In addition, employers who use EVs can avoid any Benefit in Kind (BIK) company car tax.
+Comparatively, petrol and diesel vehicles may garner a 23% and 27% tax rate, respectively.